Axial Symmetry of Normalized Solutions for Magnetic Gross-Pitaevskii Equations with Anharmonic Potentials: Introduction

 where $\delta=\delta (\Om)>0$ is a sufficiently small constant.
 Then \eqref{GP-2} admits at least one normalized concentrating solution concentrating at $P_0=(0,\cdots,0,1)$, which is also axially symmetric. \end{thm}

 To the best of our knowledge, this is the first work on the existence and axial symmetry of normalized concentrating solutions for magnetic GP equations.
 To prove Theorem \ref{thm1}, we shall first analyze the existence of axially symmetric solutions $w_a$ for a magnetic GP equation without constraint conditions, based on which we then address the refined mass estimates of $\sqrt{a}w_a$ as $a\to a_*(N)$ by establishing Pohozaev identities.
-But since the non-isolated critical points of $(|x|^2-1)^2$ do not satisfy the non-degenerate conditions of \cite[Theorem 1.3]{LPWY}, the method of \cite[Theorem 1.3]{LPWY} is not applicable to yield the existence of axially symmetric solutions $w_a$.
+Since the non-isolated critical points of $(|x|^2-1)^2$ do not satisfy the non-degenerate conditions of \cite[Theorem 1.3]{LPWY}, the method of \cite[Theorem 1.3]{LPWY} does not directly yield the existence of axially symmetric solutions \(w_a\).
 To overcome this difficulty, we shall make full use of the radial symmetry of the potential $(|x|^2-1)^2$ for \eqref{GP-2}.
-Moreover, comparing with the existing works \cite{LPWY,Pistoia}, which handled the GP equation without the magnetic term, we need more involved analysis to work with the magnetic term.
-For the latter, we shall construct in \eqref{2:13} a Pohozaev identity, corresponding to the magnetic translation, to obtain the refined estimates on the global maximum point of $|w_a|$.
+Moreover, comparing with the existing works \cite{LPWY,Pistoia}, which handled the GP equation without the magnetic term, it is challenging to tackle the magnetic term of \eqref{GP-2}.
+For this reason, we need to construct in \eqref{2:13} a Pohozaev identity, corresponding to the magnetic translation, to further estimate the global maximum point of $|w_a|$ as $a\to a_*(N)$.

-Following Theorem \ref{thm1} on the existence of axially symmetric solutions, it is natural to wonder whether \eqref{GP-2} admits non-axially symmetric solutions in the class of normalized concentrating solutions.
+Following Theorem \ref{thm1} on the existence of axially symmetric normalized concentrating solutions, it is natural to wonder whether \eqref{GP-2} may admit non-axially symmetric solutions in the class of normalized concentrating solutions.
 The following theorem gives a negative answer for this issue.